How do you calculate how much carbon emissions I saved using FAIRTIQ?

-To calculate the time required for a tree to absorb the extra CO2 that would have been emitted by a car over the public transport means (71.8 kgs of CO2), we divide the extra amount by the absorption rate of an average tree (approx. 22 kgs per year).
-The time required to absorb the amount is approx. 3 years and 3 months.
+To calculate the time required for a tree to absorb the surplus of CO2 that would have been emitted if the journeys were done by car instead of public transport (71.8 kgs of CO2), we divide the difference between the car emissions and the public transport emissions (71.8 kgs) by the absorption rate of an average tree (approx. 22 kgs per year).
+The time required to absorb the amount is around 3 years and 3 months.

-So it would take a single tree approximately 3 years and 3 months to absorb the CO2 that Lisa would have emitted if she had rather chosen to take the car instead of the train in her 2 return trips from Bern to Zurich!
+Thus it would take a single tree approximately 3 years and 3 months to absorb the CO2 that Lisa would have emitted if she had chosen to take the car instead of the train for her two return trips from Bern to Zurich!

 - Vehicle CO2 Emissions: The values we use are derived from mobitool-Faktoren v2.0.2, https://www.mobitool.ch/de/tools/mobitool-faktoren-25.html?tag=18